 Some outcomes aren’t even quantifiable.
 Some CLM activities, for example, are executed with the intent of creating new efficiencies or increasing shared organisational intelligence – but what’s the best way for that to be measured?

-In this article we explore this question while outlining what you should measure to demonstrate the overall effectiveness of your contract management processes.
+In this article we explore this question while outlining the measurements you should be tracking to demonstrate the overall effectiveness of your contract management processes.

 1. Ascertain the desired outcomes and align KPIs from there